course-correction/scanssd/README-SERVER.md

 ### Docker Installation

-If you have the docker daemon installed and running on your machine, issue:
+If you have [nvidia docker](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) installed and running on your machine, issue:

 ```shell script
 $ docker run --gpus all -p 8000:80 dprl/scanssd:latest